mattzone/mattzone.github.io/_posts/2020-01-21-git-etiquette.markdown

 git add README.md src/files/i/changed.conf
 ```

 This will only add to the commit the files explicitly stated in the add command.
-Now you don't need to rely on a complete .gitignore to protect you.
+Now you don't need to rely on a complete .gitignore to protect you (nor should you **ever**).

 #### git commit